junxit/us-congress-bills-117/bill.md

   >   - **(6)** high-performance computing to develop advanced materials and manufacturing processes contributing to the focus areas described in paragraphs (1) through (5), including—
   >     - **(A)** modeling, simulation, and optimization of the design of energy efficient and sustainable products; and
   >     - **(B)** the use of digital prototyping and additive manufacturing to enhance product design.
-  > - **(g)** *Testing and validation* The Secretary, in consultation with the National Institute of Standards and Technology, shall support the development of standardized testing and technical validation of advanced and commercially available steelmaking and low-emissions steel manufacturing through collaboration with one or more National Laboratories, and one or more eligible entities.
+  > - **(g)** *Testing and validation* The Secretary, in consultation with the Director of the National Institute of Standards and Technology, shall support the development of standardized testing and technical validation of advanced and commercially available steelmaking and low-emissions steel manufacturing through collaboration with one or more National Laboratories, and one or more eligible entities.
   > - **(h)** *Demonstration*
-  >   - **(1)** *Establishment* Beginning on the date of enactment of the Steel Upgrading Partnerships and Emissions Reduction Act, the Secretary, in collaboration with industry partners, institutions of higher education, and the National Laboratories, shall support an initiative for the demonstration of low-emissions steel manufacturing, as identified by the Secretary, that uses either—
+  >   - **(1)** *Establishment* Not later than 180 days after the date of enactment of the Steel Upgrading Partnerships and Emissions Reduction Act, the Secretary, in carrying out the program established in subsection (c), and in collaboration with industry partners, institutions of higher education, and the National Laboratories, shall support an initiative for the demonstration of low-emissions steel manufacturing, as identified by the Secretary, that uses either—
   >     - **(A)** a single technology; or
   >     - **(B)** a combination of multiple technologies.
-  >   - **(2)** *Selection requirements* In selecting eligible entities for the demonstration projects under this subsection, the Secretary shall, to the maximum extent practicable—
+  >   - **(2)** *Selection requirements* Under the initiative established under paragraph (1), the Secretary shall select eligible entities to carry out demonstration projects and to the maximum extent practicable—
   >     - **(A)** encourage regional diversity among eligible entities, including participation by rural States;
   >     - **(B)** encourage technological diversity among eligible entities; and
   >     - **(C)** ensure that specific projects selected—
   >       - **(i)** expand on the existing technology demonstration programs of the Department; and
   >       - **(ii)** prioritize projects that leverage matching funds from non-Federal sources.
   >   - **(3)** *Reports* The Secretary shall submit to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Energy and Natural Resources of the Senate—
-  >     - **(A)** not less frequently than once every two years for the duration of the demonstration program under this subsection, a report describing the performance of the program; and
+  >     - **(A)** not less frequently than once every two years for the duration of the demonstration initiative under this subsection, a report describing the performance of the initiative; and
-  >     - **(B)** if the program established under this subsection is terminated, an assessment of the success of, and education provided by, the measures carried out by recipients of financial assistance under the program.
+  >     - **(B)** if the initiative established under this subsection is terminated, an assessment of the success of, and education provided by, the measures carried out by recipients of financial assistance under the initiative.
   > - **(i)** *Additional coordination*
-  >   - **(1)** *Manufacturing U.S.A* In carrying out this section the Secretary shall consider—
+  >   - **(1)** *Manufacturing U.S.A.* In carrying out this section the Secretary shall consider—
   >     - **(A)** leveraging the resources of relevant existing Manufacturing USA Institutes described in section 34(d) of the National Institute of Standards and Technology Act (15 U.S.C.
 278s(d));
   >     - **(B)** integrating program activities into a relevant existing Manufacturing USA Institute; or
   >     - **(C)** establishing a new institute focused on low-emissions steel manufacturing.